aosabook/500lines/dagoba/dagoba.markdown

 [^items]: One of the very first database designs was the hierarchical model, which grouped items into tree-shaped hierarchies and is still used as the basis of IBM's IMS product, a high-speed transaction processing system.
 It's influence can also been seen in XML, file systems and geographic information storage.
 The network model, invented by Charles Bachmann and standardized by CODASYL, generalized the hierarchical model by allowing multiple parents, forming a DAG instead of a tree.
 These navigational database models came in to vogue in the 1960s and continued their dominance until performance gains made relational databases usable in the 1980s.

 [^relationaltheory]: Edgar F. Codd developed relational database theory while working at IBM, but Big Blue feared that a relational database would cannibalize the sales of IMS.
 While IBM eventually built a research prototype called System R, it was based around a new non-relational language called SEQUEL, instead of Codd's original Alpha language.
-The SEQUEL language was copied by Larry Ellison in his Oracle Database based on pre-launch conference papers, and the name changed to SQL to avoid trademark disputes.]
+The SEQUEL language was copied by Larry Ellison in his Oracle Database based on pre-launch conference papers, and the name changed to SQL to avoid trademark disputes.

 ## Take One

-Within this chapter we're going to build a graph database.
+Within this chapter we're going to build a graph database[^dagoba].
 As we build it we're going to explore the problem space, generate multiple solutions for our design decisions, compare those solutions to understand the tradeoffs between them, and finally choose the right solution for our system.
 A higher-than-usual precedence is put on code compactness, but the process will otherwise mirror that used by software professionals since time immemorial.
 The purpose of this chapter is to teach this process.
 And to build a graph database.[^purpose]

+[^dagoba]: This database started life as a library for managing Directed Acyclic Graphs, or DAGs.
+Its name "Dagoba" was originally intended to come with a silent 'h' at the end, an homage to the swampy fictional planet, but reading the back of a chocolate bar one day we discovered the sans-h version refers to a place for silently contemplating the connections between things, which seems even more fitting.

 [^purpose]: The two purposes of this chapter are to teach this process, to build a graph database, and to have fun.